 Let’s say you’re a customer of an insurance company with a plan from the large group market, and your insurer only reports an 83% MLR.
 Remember, for large group markets, the requirement is 85%, so there’s a 2% gap here.

-In this case, a 2% rebate would be paid back to all of its policyholders to make up the difference.
-This rebate would be paid directly to you in the form of a rebate check, a direct deposit, or simply as a reduction in your premium.
+In this case, a 2% rebate would be paid back to all its policyholders to make up the difference.
+This rebate would be paid directly to you through a rebate check, a direct deposit, or simply as a reduction in your premium.

-In other cases, the rebate may go to the employer that paid the premium on the enrollees' behalf, and they’ll see to it that it’s used for their employees’ benefit.
+In other cases, the rebate may go to the employer that paid the premium on the enrollees' behalf, and they’ll see that it’s used for their employees’ benefit.

 For example, if a policyholder paid $1,000 for their premium and the insurer paid $50 in taxes related to that premium, the 2% rebate would be applied to the $950 difference, getting you a total rebate of $19.

-That might not sound like a lot, but all of these rebates add up.
-From the time rebates were created back in 2012 through the end of 2020, insurers had returned a whopping $7.8 billion worth of rebates to their policyholders.
-In 2020 alone, that number was nearly $2.46 billion—which was by far the highest rebate amount seen since the rule went into effect.
+That might not sound like a lot, but rebates add up.
+From the time rebates were created in 2012 through the end of 2021, health insurers had returned $9.8 billion3 worth of rebates to their policyholders.

-With the creation of MLRs, you can be sure that your insurance company will use your premium dollars toward medical expenses and improvements that will benefit you and your family.
-No matter where you live or what insurance company you choose, there are standards in place to ensure that no American’s premium is gone to waste.
+With the creation of MLR rules, you can be sure that your insurance company will use your premium dollars toward medical expenses and improvements that will benefit you and your family.
+No matter where you live or what insurance company you choose, there are standards to ensure that no American’s premium is gone to waste.